 It all started in March 2011, a day before my SSC (Tenth) board exams, I was diagnosed with Ph+ve Pre B-Cell ALL (Acute Lymphoblastic Leukaemia).
 I was 15, and I didn't even know what Cancer meant, except that it's a deadly disease; a war from which not many have returned home.

-My Platelet levels were (~7000), Haemoglobin was ( ~6) and also my WBC count was very high, so I was suggested to consult a hematologist/oncologist.
-On 3rd March 2011, I attempted my English paper and went for further checkup.
-Due to very low levels of platelets, I was urgently recommended transfusion.
-(The doctor at that time told us If the lymph nodes surfaced, would have burst, it would have been very difficult to stop the blood flow.
+My Platelet levels were (~7000), my Haemoglobin was ( ~6) and also my WBC count was very high, so I was suggested to consult a hematologist/oncologist.
+On 3rd March 2011, I attempted my English paper and went for a further checkup.
+Due to very low levels of platelets, I was urgently recommended for transfusion.
+(The doctor at that time told us If the lymph nodes surfaced, would have burst, and it would have been very difficult to stop the blood flow.
 The lymph nodes were a sign of low Platelet levels).

 The reports of Bone marrow and Biopsy arrived on 5th March, and then the diagnosis was confirmed (which we were skeptical about initially).